 Who Can Apply for Probate?

-Executors named in the will are responsible for applying for probate.
-If there is no will, the next of kin can apply as administrators.
-Sometimes, professional executors such as solicitors or banks are appointed.
+If there is a will, the executors named in it are responsible for applying for probate.
+If there is no will, the next of kin (usually a spouse, civil partner, or child) can apply to become administrators.
+Sometimes, professional executors such as solicitors or banks are appointed, but this is less common for straightforward estates.

 The Probate Process Step-by-Step

-• Collect assets, close accounts, and sell property if needed.
+Collect assets, close accounts, and sell property if needed.
+Once probate is granted, you can access funds, transfer or sell property, and settle the estate’s affairs.

 Timescales and Costs

-Probate can be straightforward for simple estates, but more complex situations may require careful management to ensure everything is handled correctly.
+Probate can be straightforward for simple estates, but more complex situations require careful management and attention to detail.
+Keeping clear records, communicating with beneficiaries, and following the correct steps will help you navigate the process smoothly.

 Feel less anxious and more confident: